Synvox/rehook/README.md

 [![Build Status](https://travis-ci.org/Synvox/rehook.svg?branch=master)](https://travis-ci.org/Synvox/rehook)

-Rehook implements an API similar to [Recompose](https://github.com/acdlite/recompose), but using hooks.
+Rehook implements an API similar to [Recompose](https://github.com/acdlite/recompose), but using React Hooks.

+> Note, React Hooks are in alpha.
+Refer to the official documentation: [React Hooks](https://reactjs.org/docs/hooks-intro.html)

 ```
 npm i @synvox/rehook
 ```

-## Explanation
+## What is Rehook?

-Hooks are a great idea and I want to migrate from Recompose to React hooks.
-React hooks can do _almost_ everything recompose can do, but without wrapping components in other components.
+Hooks are a great idea and I want to migrate my enhancers from Recompose to React Hooks.

-## Why is this a thing?
+React Hooks can do most of what Recompose can do, but without wrapping components in other components.
+This is a huge win!
+But what happens to all the code written to use recompose?
+Rehook is a migration strategy from higher order components to hooks.

+## Backwards Compatibility

 Before Promises, JavaScript developers used a pattern called “error first callbacks”.
 Callbacks are flexible and easy to understand, but not composable.
 This lead to “the callback pyramid of doom” where callbacks were called in callbacks.